How can songs and music help you learn French?

 Translating a song’s French lyrics, you comprehend the meaning and context of the words and phrases.

 When translating song lyrics, consider the context of the words and phrases.
-It’s not practical to translate cultural relations and expressions word-for-word.
+It’s not practical to translate cultural relations and expressions word for word.

 Lyrics commonly have a poetic quality.
 The intricate emotional expression makes it hard to translate this.